dcernst/dcernst.github.io/teaching/mat690s24/syllabus.md

 - Asking the instructor for assistance or a hint

 <blockquote>
-<p>You will become clever through your mistakes.</p>
+<p>Tell me and I forget, teach me and I may remember, involve me and I learn.</p>
-<footer><a href=" ">German Proverb</a></footer>
+<footer><a href="https://en.wikipedia.org/wiki/Benjamin_Franklin">Benjamin Franklin</a></footer>
 </blockquote>

 ### Homework ###
 You are allowed and encouraged to work together on homework.
 However, each student is expected to turn in their own work.
-Unless stated otherwise, homework will be due at the begining of class on the day it is due.
 In general, late homework will *not* be accepted.
 However, you are allowed to turn in up to **two late homework assignments** with no questions asked.
-When doing your homework, I encourage you to consult the [Elements of Style for Proofs]({{site.baseurl}}/teaching/ElementsOfStyle.pdf).
-On each homework assignment, please write (i) your name, (ii) name of course, and (iii) Homework number.
-You can find the list of assignments on the [homework page]({{site.baseurl}}/teaching/mat690s24/homework/).
+Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
+You can find the list of assignments on the [homework page]({{site.baseurl}}/teaching/mat226s24/homework/).
 I reserve the right to modify the homework assignments as I see necessary.

-Generally, the written homework assignments will be due on Wednesdays, but I will always tell you when a given homework assignment is due.
 Your homework will always be graded for completion and some subset of the problems will be graded for correctness.
 Problems that are graded for completeness will be worth 1 point.
 Problems that are graded for correctness will either be worth 2 points or 4 points depending on the level of difficulty.
-Generally, computational problems will be worth 2 points while problems requiring a formal proof will be worth 4 points.
+Generally, quick computational problems will be worth 2 points while more substantial problems will be worth 4 points.
 Each 4-point problem is subject to the following rubric:

 <center>
 <table class="table table-striped">